We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

-Speculation, or speculative trading, is the purchase of stock in anticipation of price change.
+Speculation, or speculative trading, is the stock purchase anticipating price change.
 Speculators hope to make money by selling the stock at a higher price or shorting it.

 In Speculation, the investor only makes money by selling the shares.
 Speculators do not hope to make money from the dividends.

 A Stock Exchange is a market where stocks are traded.
-Originally, Stock Exchanges were places where traders gathered to exchange stocks hence the term.
-The original New York Stock Exchange (NYSE) met under a tree on Wall Street, for example.
+Originally, Stock Exchanges were places where traders gathered to exchange stocks, hence the term.
+For example, the original New York Stock Exchange (NYSE) met under a tree on Wall Street.

 In the 20th Century, Stock Exchanges were large buildings where traders bought and sold shares on the trading floor.
 Today, all Stock Exchanges are digital, and most exchanges have no trading floor.